rankutah/blog/sites/rank-utah/posts/link-building-strategy-utah.md

   - local-seo
 lastmod: 2025-08-16
 ---
-If you are a small business interested in link building services you can contact me directly at [RankUtah.com](https://rankutah.com#contact).
+If you are a small business in Utah interested in link building services you can contact me directly at [RankUtah.com](https://rankutah.com#contact).

-## How a Link Building Strategy Works
+## How Link Building in Utah Works

 Link building (aka backlink building) increases the authority of your web pages.
 In local SEO, Google uses authority, [relevance](https://blog.rankutah.com/utah-on-page-search-engine-optimization/), and proximity to determine which websites show up at the top of organic results.
 Google confirms that authority is page-based, not site-based.
 This means a backlink won't boost every page on your site, only the authority of the specific page linked to.
 However, you can use that page's increased authority to increase the authority of other pages through internal linking.
 White-hat link building tactics are tactics focused on getting links in a natural way (not paying for links irrelevant to your business or using link network schemes).

-## The Importance of Backlinks for Local SEO
+## The Importance of Backlinks for Utah Local SEO

 This chart shows the importance of backlinks for local SEO in generating leads for your business.
 Backlinks are the most difficult part of a SEO link building strategy and a great way to differentiate your business from competitors and get ahead in the rankings.
 While the 18.5% slice in the chart below may not seem as significant as other factors, it’s the hardest slice of the pie to acquire, and it’s what will set you apart.
 Not only can you receive traffic from visitors clicking those links, but you also receive organic traffic when your page appears in search results.